 Most of these procedure are performed under anesthesia in the operating room, but there are some that can be performed in the office for a faster recovery.
 Dr. Rodwell will tell you what will take place during your customized procedure and what you can expect before, during, and after surgery.
 Whenever possible, he places incisions inside the nose where they are hidden and avoids using uncomfortable nasal packing after surgery.

 Most patients choose to take about a week off from work, but every case is individual.
 Some minimal bruising, swelling, and tenderness are to be expected.
 You can take pain medication and use cold packs to ease discomfort, and keeping your head elevated for several days will also reduce inflammation.

 Internal stitches will dissolve on their own.
 A splint may be required, but the nose does not usually have to be packed.
 You will see Dr. Rodwell in follow-up appointments, and he will do everything he can to make your recovery period comfortable and as speedy as possible.

-If you are considering nasal surgery for breathing problems in Charleston, contact Dr. Rodwell today to discuss your candidacy.
+If you are considering nasal surgery for nasal obstruction in Charleston, contact Dr. Rodwell today to discuss your candidacy.